Free customer persona template + worksheets to create your own

 - Have you ever used similar products/ services in the past?

 Yes.
 Please specify what other products/ services you have used

 The more responses you get, the better.
 You will need this data to support the customer profiles that you will later create.

 Can you skip surveys?
-Yes, but only if you replace them with other research methods: LinkedIn research and CRM reports or Marketing automation tool reports.
+Yes, but only if you replace them with other research methods: LinkedIn research and CRM reports or customer feedback tools reports.